-I’ve travelled intensively at my 30’s, but they are all business trips and digital camera was not readily available as it is now.
+I’ve traveled intensively in my 30s, but they are all business trips and the digital camera was not readily available as it is now.
 I wish I have kept a journal but I did not.
 Though I have experienced a great deal while I was rolling my suitcase from one country to the other, my fading memory does not allow me to recite a lot of details.
 But I always remember my embarrassing moments and the moment that my emotion has taken place.

 One time I had to take a train from London to Manchester to visit a customer.
-There was barely people on the platform.
+There were barely any people on the platform.
 An old lady (that’s me now) came to me and looked at me sympathetically, “Are you lost?” she said.
 “No. I am going to Manchester to see a company.”
 She then asked me, “how old are you?”
 “29”, I said.
 She thought I looked awfully young and could not be in business.
-She insisted that I was lost and she needed to call a police.
-I could not convince her that I was completely OK and I saw her walking towards an officer.
-Gladly train arrived at that time and I hopped in the train….
+She insisted that I was lost and she needed to call the police.
+I could not convince her that I was completely OK and I saw her walking toward an officer.
+Gladly the train arrived at that time and I hopped on the train….

 Off the train, I still had to take a cab to the company address.
-I finally made it and had a great first meeting with this company in Manchester The owner was happy and he offered to take me back to train station.
+I finally made it and had a great first meeting with this company in Manchester The owner was happy and he offered to take me back to the train station.
 I was of course thrilled.
 I started to dream about a good size order and I walked really fast towards his car.
-Right side of the door was open and I threw myself down the seat.
-I heard an ouch, and was immediately brought back to reality.
+The right side of the door was open and I threw myself down from the seat.
+I heard an ouch and was immediately brought back to reality.
 I jumped out.
 OMG.
-I have forgotten I was in England, driver is on the right side, and I actually sat on his lap!
+I have forgotten I was in England, the driver is on the right side, and I actually sat on his lap!

-In Oct, 2007, my friend Maria and I went to Hong Kong on business at the same time, but we did not know till we ran into each other at hotel lobby.
+In Oct 2007, my friend Maria and I went to Hong Kong on business at the same time, but we did not know till we ran into each other in the hotel lobby.
 We were both thrilled and we decided to go to Guilin, Guangxi province for a weekend adventure.
-I was not prepared and only had company’s camera that I took product images with me.
-Maria just bought a digital point and shoot camera, good enough, we thought.
+I was not prepared and only had the company’s camera that I took product images with me.
+Maria just bought a digital point-and-shoot camera, good enough, we thought.

-I watched him to cast his fishing net again and again, but I have not seen any single finish trapped in the net, no sign at all.
-Instead of using his oar, he used the long pole to steer the raft to free his hands for fish net.
-I looked at his bamboo raft, there were two small jars of fishing baits, one rectangular container appeared to be used as finishing basket, and on the other end, something looks like a pouch but it is flat, maybe it is just a fishing tally.
-Sun was scorching hot and humidity seemed high.
+I watched him cast his fishing net again and again, but I have not seen any single finish trapped in the net, no sign at all.
+Instead of using his oar, he used the long pole to steer the raft to free his hands from the fish net.
+I looked at his bamboo raft, there were two small jars of fishing baits, one rectangular container appeared to be used as a fishing basket, and on the other end, something looks like a pouch but it is flat, maybe it is just a fishing tally.
+Sun was scorching hot and the humidity seemed high.
 I bet he was steaming hot.
-I could find neither water bottle nor lunchbox.
+I could find neither a water bottle nor a lunchbox.

-I like the texture on these brick houses.
-I believe that they had their glorious days when they were brand new.
-Had strong desire to go in and check them out, but of course I was not daring enough to knock the door.
+I like the texture of these brick houses.
+I believe that they had their glory days when they were brand new.
+Had a strong desire to go in and check them out, but of course, I was not daring enough to knock on the door.
 I looked at the picture over and over and wondered what is the living condition inside.